-We may also disclose information you provide to us to our Adviser's affiliates, and to others that perform marketing services on our behalf or on behalf of the Adviser or its affiliates.
+We may also disclose information you provide to us to our Adviser's affiliates, and to others that perform marketing services on our behalf of the Adviser or its affiliates.
 If such a disclosure is made, the Fund will require such third parties to treat your private information with confidentiality.